Christine Duncan, Chief Executive Officer

 I am a Licensed Marriage and family therapist.
 As the Director of Clinical Services, I oversee the counseling department.
 I work with clients who are victims of domestic violence, human trafficking, and other crimes.
 I work with children, adults, couples, and families.
 I provide the class that is required for people to modify a criminal protective order.
 I facilitate domestic violence psychoeducation groups to victims and perpetrators.
 I also mentor Masters level graduates inspiring to be in the field of psychotherapy.

 Enrique Morales, Psychotherapist, LMFT

 Enrique is a Licensed Marriage and Family Therapist.
 He counsels children, adults, couples, and families that are struggling with domestic violence issues.
 In addition, he provides Psychotherapy to victims of crime, and human trafficking.
-Also, I facilitate domestic violence Psycho-educational groups for victims and perpetrators who have an open case with the department of social services.
-Furthermore, I provide the class of psychoeducation on domestic violence for people that need to remove a criminal protective order.
+Also, he facilitates domestic violence Psycho-educational groups for victims and perpetrators who have an open case with the department of social services.
+Furthermore, he provides the class of psychoeducation on domestic violence for people that need to remove a criminal protective orders.

 Legal Advocacy Staff